-We are delighted that our first Pathfinder Partners - the East of England Co-op - have extended their agreement for a second year.
+We are delighted that our first Pathfinder Partners - the East of England Co-op - are continuing their support.

 They have committed to supporting local suppliers through charter accreditation.
 As well as a discount on the cost, participating suppliers know they're getting a trusted brand that will be recognised by one of the largest local purchasers.

 If your business supplies Co-op East of England, you may be eligible for a significant discount on the full cost of a Charter assessment - please email Anna.Martin@groundwork.org.uk to discuss.

 The Charter's second Pathfinder Partners are the Aldeburgh Food & Drink Festival.

 The festival's emphasis on high quality local food makes them a natural partner for the Suffolk Carbon Charter.
 During the festival, our joint message highlights the manifold benefits of local, sustainable supply chains.
 We look forward to developing the partnership in future years.

 If your business exhibits at the Festival, and you want to know more, please email Ned.Harrison@suffolk.gov.uk.